bitcraze/aideck-gap8-examples/GAP8/image_processing_examples/FaceDetection/readme.md

-When installing the gap sdk, make sure that you have installed everything:
+When installing the gap sdk (3.4), make sure that you have installed everything:
 `make all`
 `make openocd`
 `make gap_tools`